spieswl/spieswl.github.io/_projects/2017-12-16-magic-eraser-computer-vision.md

 <img src="{{ site.url }}/{{ site.project_assets }}/{{ page.folders.images }}/results.png" style="width:1000px; padding:4px 4px 4px 4px;display: block">

-We ended up with a fairly clean solution; one we are both relatively pleased with.
-Of course, the utility of a program that can do simplistic texture replacement on one single video source is extraordinarily low, but we learned a good deal about video and image processing, applying `OpenCV` functions, and ended up getting some practice with standard computer vision tasks.
-The project code is [available on GitHub](https://github.com/spieswl/magic-eraser), as well as the documentation and images supporting our result, but beyond some post-presentation clean-up, we will probably not be changing aspects of this project in the future.
+We ended up with a fairly clean solution, though entirely unsuitable for anything other than this toy problem (which is fine for a final project).
+Of course, the utility of a program that can do simplistic texture replacement on one single video source is extraordinarily low, but we learned a good deal about video and image processing, applying `OpenCV` functions, and ended up getting some practice with applying computer vision skills.
+The project code is [available on GitHub](https://github.com/spieswl/magic-eraser), as well as the documentation and images supporting our result, but beyond some post-presentation clean-up, this project is likely frozen for the foreseeable the future.
 If you have comments or questions about this project or our solution, please reach out!
 I can be reached via the Administrator contact information on the **[About](https://spieswl.github.io/about)** page.